Ten ways to save on energy

 Check out these top tips for keeping those energy bills down.

-Of course, energy saving is something we could all benefit from, both from a money saving and environmental point of view - so here are some quick tips that I've gathered from sources such as Friends of the Earth that could help to keep those energy bills down.
+Energy saving is something we could all benefit from, both from a money saving and environmental point of view – so here are some quick tips from sources such as Friends of the Earth that could help to keep those energy bills down.

 Switch to a shower